YacineDerder/VisionBasedEgoSpeed_gr44/README.md

 <!-- CONCLUSION -->
 ## Conclusion

 To conclude, this project has tought us many aspects of scientific research.
 From the initial ideas to the final implementation, most of the information we need must be found by ourselves in scientific litterature, as we are working on a very specific problem that not any data scientist would have intuitive solutions to give to us.
-This project has also highlighted the huge part that datasets play in depp learning, and the time and effort that comes with simply handling them in a clear and efficient way : in our case, dataset extraction and preprocessing actually took more time than network design and training.
+This project has also highlighted the huge part that datasets play in deep learning, and the time and effort that comes with simply handling them in a clear and efficient way : in our case, dataset extraction and preprocessing actually took more time than network design and training.
 Overall, it was a very enriching learning experience as it has also made us more confortable with a deep learning library as popular as PyTorch.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>